Australian Permanent Residency

 How Can Y-Axis Help You with Australia PR?

-• Free eligibility check through the Australia Immigration Points Calculator
+• Free eligibility check using the official Australia PR Points Calculator

 Our Accreditations

-Our Accredatitations CICC Migration Agents Immigration Advisers New Zealand Accreditations logo
+Our Accredatitations CICC Migration Agents Registration Number Immigration Advisers New Zealand Accreditations logo

 Proud Sponsor of